attestate/crawler/docs/source/extract-transform-load.rst

 network requests), transformation (cleaning, sanitizing) and loading the data into an output container.

-Attestate Crawler business logic for strategies is separated into these three stages to ensure the efficiency of a crawl.
-The benefits of this approach can be demonstrated with a naively implemented crawler that lacks this separation.
+The crawler business logic is separated into three stages to ensure the efficiency of a crawl.
+The benefits of this approach can be demonstrated by naively implementing a crawler that lacks this separation.
 Consider the following pseudo code for downloading Ethereum blocks:

 .. code-block:: javascript

+  function crawl() {
     // We first download all block headers from. const result = await fetch("https://ethereum-example-api.com/blocks")

     // In a second step, we collect all transactions from the first block const txs = filterTxs(result.blocks[0])

     // Finally, we store each transaction in a database txs.forEach(tx => db.store(tx))
+  }

-Now, let's consider an un-happy path for this script, e.g., that ``function filterTxs`` errors.
-In this case, the developer has to fix the function's implementation and re-run the script.
-While for small extraction tasks, this isn't a problem, when we extract big amounts of data from a source, having to repeat all network related tasks is wasteful.
-A data source could implement rate-limiting, block the script entirely or respond slowly.
+In this case, if ``function crawl()`` fails, the developer has to fix the error and re-run the entire script, including downloading all block headers.

+While for small extraction tasks, this isn't a problem, when we extract big amounts of data, having to repeat all network requests is wasteful.
+A data source could implement rate-limiting too, block the script entirely or respond slowly, which would worsen our turn-around time.

-An additional problem with mixing extraction, transformation and loading logic is that it makes debugging slow.
-Instead of re-running the ``filterTxs`` function on a crawl result, the developer has to now wait for the network task to finish.
-This increases their feedback loop's duration and makes software development miserable.
+So a problem with mixing extraction, transformation and loading logic is that it slows down debugging.
+Instead of re-running the ``filterTxs`` function on a crawl result, the developer has to wait for the network task to finish, to then re-run ``filterTxs`` for debugging.
+This increases their feedback loop's duration and slows down their software development cycle.

 ETL in Attestate Crawler
 ------------------------